zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Project properties
 ------------------

 * Ice Home

   Set the directory where Ice is installed.

 * Slice Compiler Options

   Tick the corresponding check boxes to pass options such as --ice, --stream, --checksum, or --tie (.NET only) to the Slice compiler.

   Tick "Console Output" if you want compiler output to appear in the Output window.

 * Extra Compiler Options

   Add extra Slice compiler options that are not explicitly supported above.

   These options must be entered the same as they would be on the command line to the Slice compiler.
 For example, preprocessor macros can be defined by entering the following:

   -DFOO -DBAR

 * Slice Include Path

   Set the list of directories to search for included Slice files (-I option).

+  The checkbox for each directory indicates whether it should be stored as an absolute path or converted to a path that is relative to the project directory.
+The extension stores an absolute path if the box is checked, otherwise the extension attempts to convert the directory into a relative path.
+If the directory cannot be converted into a relative path, the directory is stored as an absolute path.
-    The checkbox for each path specifies whether the path should be relative to the project directory or an absolute path.
-Note that paths that use environment variables are not changed by this feature.
+  Directories that use environment variables (see below) are not affected by this feature.

 * DLL Export Symbol (C++ only)

   Set the symbol to use for DLL exports (--dll-export option).

 * Ice Components

   Set the list of Ice libraries to link with.

 Environment Variables